SunPowered/resume/README.markdown

-This is a simple Markdown resumé template, LaTeX header, and pre-processing script that can be used with [Pandoc](http://johnmacfarlane.net/pandoc/) to create professional-looking PDF and HTML output.
+This is a custom fork of mwhite's [resume](http://github.com/mwhite/resume) repository.
+It uses pandoc to generate the document based on customized templates.

 Dependencies
 ------------